Zika Virus Is Spreading. Here's What You Should Know

 There’s no doubt about it: The Zika virus is sweeping through the Western Hemisphere at a rapid rate, and filling your news feed with panic in the process.

+It is true that the Pan American Health Organisation (a regional office of the World Health Organisation) anticipates that the virus will spread to every country in the Americas, except Canada and continental Chile.

+The Independent also reported today that Howard Carter, one of the country’s leading bite experts, has spotted the mosquitoes that can carry the virus in the UK.
+He added that they're not in the UK in "any great number", but that it's "only a matter of time before that becomes the case".

-Before you freak, know that the only people in the United States who have the virus have caught it while traveling abroad.
-But it is true that the Pan American Health Organization (a regional office of the World Health Organization) anticipates that the virus will spread to every country in the Americas, except Canada and continental Chile.
-How worried should you be?
-And what is Zika, anyway?
-Here’s everything you should know.
+It is true that the Pan American Health Organisation (a regional office of the World Health Organisation) anticipates that the virus will spread to every country in the Americas, except Canada and continental Chile.

 First things first: What exactly is Zika?